Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Chrome

-Very little separates ExpressVPN and NordVPN: both are tremendously good VPNs that meet most people’s requirements.
+Very little separates ExpressVPN and NordVPN: both are tremendously good VPNs that meet most people’s needs.

-ExpressVPN’s apps are the easiest to use among all VPNs in our opinion, including industry-leading router software that allows you to use the VPN on virtually any device.
+In our opinion, ExpressVPN’s apps are the easiest to use among all VPNs.
+For total coverage, its industry-leading router software allows you to use the VPN on virtually any device.

-But, while ExpressVPN is our favorite VPN for beating streaming geo-blocks around the globe, it stumbles in Canada where it still can’t unblock Fubo.
+But, while ExpressVPN is our favorite VPN for beating streaming geo-blocks around the globe, it occasionally stumbles with a couple of Canadian streaming services.

 ExpressVPN’s Canada servers connect instantly.